distributed-timetable-assistant/doc/src/en/architecture/README.md

 # **Architecture**

-The DTA platform is built as a set of **Kubernetes-native microservices**.
+The DiTA platform is built as a set of **Kubernetes-native microservices**.
 It enforces a clear separation between data management (Resources), logic (Processors), and platform utilities.

 **Deployment Flexibility:**
 *   **Full Self-Hosting:** The entire platform can be deployed on-premise for complete control.